nextpyp/pyp/docs/guide/picking.rst

 * Select a virion from the table to show its 3D slices and the segmentation thresholds (8 different thresholds are shown as yellow contours in columns 1-8).
 The highlighted column number represents the current threshold selection (default is 1, click on a different column to select a better threshold).
 If none of the columns look reasonable (or if you want to ignore the current virion), select the last column labeled as "-"

-* Repeat this process for all virion in the tilt-series and all tilt-series in the dataset
+* Repeat this process for all virions in the tilt-series and all tilt-series in the dataset

 .. figure:: ../images/tutorial_tomo_pre_process_segmentation.webp
     :alt: Virion segmentation